 A magnetic resonance imaging (MRI) scan is a common procedure used by hospitals around the world.
 MRI uses a strong magnetic field and radio waves to create detailed images of the organs and tissues within the body.

 The development of MRI revolutionized the medical world.
-Since its discovery, doctors and researchers have refined techniques so as to use MRI scans to not only assist in medical procedures but also aid in research.
+Since its discovery, doctors and researchers have refined techniques to use MRI scans to assist in medical procedures and also help in research.

 Contents of this article:

 Fast facts on MRI scanners

 Here are some key points about MRI scanners.
 More detail and supporting information is in the main article.

 - MRI scans are a non-invasive and painless procedure